 The cooler evenings of fall create the perfect setting for an outdoor candlelit dinner, either with your special someone or with the entire family.
-Even if you’ve decked out your patio with a full POLYWOOD dining set the low-maintenance lumber and weather-resistant Sunbrella® cushions need a little more decoration to impress your guests.
+Even if you’ve decked out your patio with a full POLYWOOD dining set, the low-maintenance lumber and outdoor cushions covered in all-weather performance fabric need a little more decoration to impress your guests.

 Creating fall outdoor dining tablescapes is simpler than you may imagine, especially if you panicked when reading the word “tablescapes.”
 Just a few items and careful arrangement will elevate your table to a premier dining destination.
 Just don’t forget the bug spray!